XiaoTaoWang/HiC_pipeline/README.rst

 Preparation
 ===========
+Please refer to the **Sample** folder distributed with our source code.

 Directory Rearrangements
 ````````````````````````
-Although not required, we recommend creating a data root directory separate from the working
+Although not required, I recommend creating a data root directory separate from the working
 directory.

 Data Placement